CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: INTRODUCTION

 Indoor flight of Micro Air Vehicles (MAVs) is an attractive but challenging task.
 Towards the goal of autonomy, robust state estimation is one of the most essential modules of the MAV's flight control system.
 A camera captures rich information in a big field of view.
 Since being small and power-efficient, it is an ideal onboard sensor~\cite{de2018challenges}.
 Its combination with the high-sample-frequency IMU is not only suitable for environment perception but also for real-time ego-motion estimation.
 Visual~\cite{forster2014svo, mur2015orb} and visual-inertial~\cite{li2013high, bloesch2015robust, qin2018vins, sun2018robust, campos2020orb} odometry (VO/VIO) systems contribute to MAVs' autonomy in generic environments by achieving real-time efficiency on onboard processors with decent accuracy.

 Being constrained by the limited battery life, increasing flight speed is a direct way to enlarge an MAV's operation range and efficiency.
 However, it also introduces challenges for perception, and notably VO/VIO.
 Detection and tracking of handcrafted interest-point-based features~\cite{shi1994good, trajkovic1998fast, rublee2011orb} is the standard in state-of-the-art VIO systems~\cite{qin2018vins, sun2018robust, campos2020orb}.
 However, such systems lack robustness in the presence of motion blur occurring during fast maneuvers.
 Robust Visual Inertial Odometry (ROVIO)~\cite{bloesch2015robust} directly uses photometric errors of multilevel image patches around FAST feature points~\cite{trajkovic1998fast} to be more robust against image blur than point features, partly because the texture of the tracked image patch is taken into account.
-However, Foehn \textsl{et al.} point out that at larger speeds the state estimate of ROVIO suffers from drift~\cite{foehn2020alphapilot}.
-When the speed gets larger, feature points can move out of the camera's field of view sooner.
-We believe that the bigger visual disparity between images and the consequent lower number of frames in which features can be tracked is another adverse condition besides motion blur.
+However, Foehn \textsl{et al.} point out that, at larger speeds the state estimation of ROVIO suffers from drift~\cite{foehn2020alphapilot}.
+When the speed gets larger, feature points and patches can move out of the camera's field of view sooner.
+We believe that the bigger visual disparities between images and the consequent lower number of frames in which features can be tracked is another adverse condition besides motion blur.
 Since ROVIO takes features' 3-dimensional (3-d) positions as states of an extended Kalman filter (EKF), having fewer visual observations decreases the accuracy.
 Other VIO systems such as~\cite{li2013high, qin2018vins} that estimate feature positions by multiple observations can also suffer from high-speed motion~\cite{zhong2020direct}.